 - management, prevention and detection of fraud;

-- R&D activities in particular for compliance, risk and communication and marketing purposes;
+- R&D activities in particular for compliance, risk, communication and marketing purposes;/li>

-- within the Group companies named above and their staff for the purposes of providing our services to you;
+- within our Group and their staff for the purposes of providing our services to you;

-- within the BNP Paribas Group companies to offer the full range of products and services of the Group to enable you to benefit from them, including:
+- within our Group to offer the full range of products and services of the Group to enable you to benefit from them, including:

-- independent agents, intermediaries, introducers, brokers and similar entities that promote our products and services (e.g. price comparison websites), including alongside their own products and services;
+- independent agents, intermediaries, introducers, brokers, affiliates and similar entities that promote our products and services (e.g. price comparison websites), including alongside their own products and services;

 - co-insurers, re-insurers and our corporate insurers;

-- any party that has a legitimate interest in your insurance contract (e.g. your next of kin, a beneficiary or a third party claimant, and any representatives for these parties);
+- any party that has a legitimate interest in your insurance contract (e.g. your next of kin, a beneficiary or a third party claimant, a person with power of attorney, an executor or trustee, your previous insurer (where your chosen brand provider enters into a new commercial relationship with us) and any representatives for these parties);

 - social security agencies when they are involved in insurance claims or where we provide benefits complementary to social security benefits;

-- service providers that perform services on our behalf (e.g. IT services, logistics, printing services, telecommunication, debt collection, advisory and consulting, and distribution and marketing);
+- service providers that perform services on our behalf (e.g. IT services, logistics, printing services, data analysis, customer surveys, customer review sites, telecommunication, debt collection, legal, advisory and consulting, and distribution and marketing);

 - banking and commercial partners, financial institutions, counterparties, trade repositories with whom we have a relationship if such transmission is required to allow us to provide you with the services and products or execute our contractual obligations or transaction (e.g. banks, correspondent banks, depositaries, custodians, issuers of securities, paying agents, insurance companies, payment system operators, issuers or payment card intermediaries);